Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 - Why it happened, and

-The SnapCharT® Diagram is a great way to communicate the facts of what happened when presenting an incident to management.
+The SnapCharT® Diagram is a great way to communicate what happened when presenting an incident to management.
 We teach using the SnapCharT® Diagram to make presentations in the 2-Day TapRoot® Root Cause Analysis Course and the 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Course.
-See the upcoming public course locations (around the world) and dates HERE.
+See the upcoming worldwide public course locations and dates HERE.

 Best Practice Root Cause Analysis Processes

-If you are familiar with TapRooT® Root Cause Analysis, you probably already recognize that Best Practices 1-6 are built into both the TapRooT® Simple Investigation Process and the TapRooT® Major Investigation Process.
+If you are familiar with the TapRooT® Root Cause Analysis System, you probably already recognize that Best Practices 1-6 are built into both the TapRooT® Simple Investigation Process and the TapRooT® Major Investigation Process.
 Both processes are shown below.

 BONUS RCA Best Practice … The Summit

-That’s six root cause analysis best practices and two best practice processes, but THERE IS MORE.
+In addition to the six root cause analysis best practices and two best practice processes, THERE IS MORE.
 Our TapRooT® Users teach us dozens of new best practices each year.
 Where can you learn about them?
 At the Global TapRooT® Summit.

 The Global TapRooT® Summit is a meeting of TapRooT® Users and performance improvement experts from around the world.
 Participants share new best practices and lessons learned.
 Experts present the latest root cause analysis, incident investigation, and performance improvement technology.